 – Easter is the first Sunday AFTER the first Full Moon AFTER the Spring Equinox

-– In 2017, the Moon will be Full, or in the sign of Libra, after the Spring Equinox on Monday, April 10th through Wednesday April 12th.
-The Sunday following the Full Moon this year takes place on the 16th of April.
+– In 2018, the Moon will be Full, or in the sign of Libra, after the Spring Equinox starting on Saturday, March 31st through Sunday, April 1st.
+That Sunday takes place and follows the Full Moon.

 By the way, Egg Day’s official date can fall anywhere between March 20th and April 25th.